-8.3.3 First aid
+8.3.3 FIRST AID

-HP is corrosive to the skin and mucous membranes and can cause severe damage to the eyes while direct contact.
-At any place where HP is stored or handled, appliances must be available for extensively washing skin and eyes.
+Hydrogen peroxide is corrosive to the skin and mucous membranes and can cause severe damage to the eyes while direct contact.
+At any place where hydrogen peroxide is stored or handled, appliances must be available for extensively washing skin and eyes.